Some messages are meant to be kept secret

 Type or paste a message

 You are shown this page with an area into which you can type or paste a message.
 Again, under the heading there is a reminder of who your confidant is.
+Incidentally, if a message is much over three thousand characters, send it as a file, not as a message.

 Let's copy into our clipboard (Ctrl-A, Ctrl-C) the plain text Zimmermann telegram from wherever it is found.
 Then click here in the text area, and input Ctrl-V to paste in the entire message.